New Century Cinema

 Mecca Bingo continues in the former stalls area, but in November 2006, planning permission was applied for, to convert the cinema section into church use.
 The screen in the former restaurant was closed, with the remaining screen in the former circle continuing.
 However the planning application to convert to church use was refused by the local council and the cinema operators Reeltime threatened to close the screen and board up this section of the building.
 In January 2008, Reeltime proposed plans to convert the cinema section into ‘community use’.

 However this was not to be, as the New Century Cinema was closed on 26th February 2009.
-It is planned to re-open in December 2014.
+It was refurbished and re-opened 27th January 2015.

 Just login to your account and subscribe to this theater